AlunAlun/Obsidian/V-CXO/Meetings/2025-05-29 Hari DC intro meeting.md

 - Presentation to CHRO
 - Calibrate how we present, who presents which slides
 - Need to take from ideas to actionable plans
+- Interviewing key people/stakeholder interviews - 8-10 to get a sense of the business
+- Hari and I were design methodology starting from what he has

 ## Action Points
 -